Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Events are only one way that team building occurs, so broadening the question will help you understand their approach and if it is something you feel compatible with.

-## Tell me about what teamwork looks like here.
+## Tell Me about what Teamwork Looks like Here.

 ### Who to Ask:
 Executive / Boss’ Boss